Top Tips for Success

 - Know about Academy.
 Academy is open to all students after school on Monday, Wednesday, and Thursday from 3:20 to 4:20.
 The Academy program is located in the Mill Creek Media Center where students have the professional support of two Mill Creek teachers, as well as technology available to use.
 A student is assigned to Academy if he/she earns two D’s or E’s as academic grades on a progress or quarterly report, or if a student receives two N’s for not meeting expectations in work habits on a progress report or on a quarterly report.

 - Know about Thumbs Up.
-Thumbs Up occurs every couple of weeks.
+Thumbs Up Meetings occur every few weeks.
 During this time, team teachers, administration, and support staff review each child to note if he/she is doing well academically, socially, behaviorally, and if some support is needed.
 An action plan is developed if needed.
-A sticker with a Thumbs Up! is placed on the back of each student’s planner if she/he is meeting expectations, and a sticker noting comments is placed inside the planner on the week of the Thumbs Up meeting.
-This is a good reason for parents to check planners with their seventh graders.
+An e-mail is sent after the meeting to the student and parent with praise and/or concerns that the teachers have at that time.